ulph/PhasePhdgr/README.md

 ## core / synth ##

-As long as you work with the JUCE-less parts, leave cmake options at default
+As long as you work with the JUCE-less parts, leave cmake options at default.

 ## json format ##

 We rely on nlhomann/json for this.

-Copy that projects json.hpp to SOMEPATH/nlohmann (or clone their repo), and enter SOMEPATH as the cmake json variable.
+* Copy that projects json.hpp to SOMEPATH/nlohmann (or clone their repo).
+* cmake options USING_NLOHMANN_JSON=ON and JSON_INCLUDE_DIR=SOMEPATH

 ## JUCE ##